anamartins/tv-shows/README.md

 ## How to start

-After clone or fork this repository, run:
+After clone or fork this repository, go to the project folder and type:

 ```bash
 npm install
 ```

-Then you need to run the project
+Then you need to run the project.
+So, type:

 ```bash
 npm run dev